 - 1 pound mild or hot Italian sausage

 - 2 large onion, chopped, divide some for topping

 - 3 cloves garlic, minced

-- 1 habanero pepper, seeded and minced (Use gloves!)
+- 1 habanero pepper, seeds removed and minced finely (Use gloves!)

-- 1 jalapeno pepper, seeded and minced (Use gloves!)
+- 1 jalapeno pepper, seeds removed and minced finely (Use gloves!)